Trinity Western University: Insignia and symbols

 Trinity Western's motto is Turris Fortis Deus Noster.
 The Latin motto is translated as "A Mighty Fortress is Our God".
 The inspiration for the motto came from a famous hymn of the same name written by Martin Luther.

-The university's coat of arms was granted by the Royal College of Arms, and was presented to then-university president R. Neil Snider in 1986 by the Lieutenant Governor of B.C. on behalf of Her Majesty Queen Elizabeth II.
+The university's coat of arms was granted by the Royal College of Arms, and was presented to University pPresident R. Neil Snider in 1986 by the Lieutenant Governor of B.C. on behalf of Her Majesty Queen Elizabeth II.
 A torch symbol is also used prevalently at the university, as the coat of arms is reserved to authenticate the highest official University academic and legal documents.

 Spartans is the nickname of the varsity teams that compete for Trinity Western University.
 The name, which comes from the Ancient Greek civilization of Sparta, originated when the university's first intercollegiate team the men's basketball team, began competing in 1964.

 Academic programs

-Trinity Western University is an independent, privately supported institution, offering a liberal arts education.
-Since its founding in 1962, it has identified as a Christian institution, although it has always been governed independently from any church or religious organization.
-It is currently administered by a 17-member Board of Governors, to which the President reports.
+Trinity Western University is an independent privately-supported institution and offers a liberal arts education.
+Since its founding in 1962, it has identified as a Christian institution although it has always been governed independently from any church or religious organization.
+It is currently administered by a 17-member Board of Governors to which the President reports.

 Undergraduates fulfill general education requirements, choose among a wide variety of elective courses, and pursue departmental concentrations and interdisciplinary certificate programs.
 Students usually take classes through the university's semester system, with three semesters taking place each year.
 The fall semester lasts from September to December, and the spring semester from January to April.
 For students wishing to take classes over summer, the university offers several courses on campus as well as travel studies through its summer semester programming, which runs from May to August.

 Graduate students take courses through the School of Graduate Studies.
 Master's degree programs are available in the humanities, education, linguistics, psychology, business, nursing, and theology.

 Undergraduate tuition for the 2025–26 academic year is $779 CDN per credit hour.^{[14]} International students pay roughly the same fees as Canadian domestic students.
 97% of students received scholarships and financial aid from TWU in 2019.